 Often the crisis of an affair becomes an opportunity to look at and improve some of the ongoing issues within the relationship.
 It’s commonly the wake-up call that gets both partners motivated to do the scary work of speaking truthfully.

-Affairs, untreated addictions, and poor self-care habits are all methods of attempted escape.
+Affairs, untreated addictions, and poor self-care habits are often methods of attempted escape.
 They help us avoid the worthwhile and challenging work of looking at what is really true about ourselves, our childhood experiences, and our relationships.
-They represent “acting out” of feelings rather than directly facing them with mindfulness and compassionate courage.
+They can represent “acting out” of feelings rather than directly facing them with mindfulness and compassionate courage.

 When we escape our partners and ourselves with any of these behaviors, we can expect to hurt people we love.
 Exploring our underlying, more vulnerable feelings is the essential recipe for healing our relationships with others, as well as our relationship with ourselves.